-We run three brewery tours Monday to Friday and five on Saturdays.
+We run brewery tours Monday to Saturday.

 |Monday, Tuesday, Wednesday, Thursday, Friday

 |Cost: £14.50 per person (over 60 concessionary price £12.00 per person).

 PLEASE NOTE: It is essential that you book a brewery tour before arriving.
 Regrettably, the Brewery Tour itself is not suitable for people with walking difficulties or children under the age of 12 (this includes babies in arms)

 Brewery tours start from the Visitors Centre and last approx 1 1/2 hours, progress around the brewery where you'll see our original steam engine, learn about our history and how we make our range of delicious beers.
 After a tour of the stables, if they are in residence you'll be able to see our lovely Shire Horses who still deliver beer to our local pubs in the traditional way.
 Upon completion of the tour, it's back to our sampling bar in the Visitor Centre for a beer tasting and to collect your free 1/2 pint Hooky tour glass

 These are a unique way to experience the brewery and are available year round for a minimum group size of 10 people.
 Payable in advance.
 Minimum age 18 yrs.

 We are one of the few breweries that still use shire horses and dray to deliver beer to our local pubs in the traditional way.
 They can be seen working on the following days.

 - Every Thursday (weather permitting), delivering to The Pear Tree, Hook Norton at 12 noon.